All lab reports must be typed. Learn to use the equation editor in Word or whatever software you use to prepare the report.

 Below is a generic format for a basic lab report.
 Certain experiments might call for different structure, but this should suffice as a starting point for all.

-In your own words, give a brief description of the main idea behind the experiment.
-Also include the expected/intended outcome.
-Include a real world application along with a couple of examples.
+In your own words, give a brief description of the main idea behind the experiment(s).
+Explain how to the topics explored in the experiment relate to the everyday world or a particular application in science.
 [1 point]

-Describe briefly the procedure of the lab.
+Describe briefly the procedure of the experiments.
 [1 point]

 Data – Include all tables, graphs, and figures as required.
 Everything must be clearly and neatly labeled.
-This section can be handwritten.
 Graphs must have titles, axes need to be labeled and have units.
-See page seven of lab manual.

 Tables must have titles: Table 1: Distance (m) versus Time(sec)